OpenSaucedHub/advanced-git-sync/README.md

 > [!WARNING]
 >
-> SOME ACTIONS ARE DESTRUCTIVE.
-Please review configuration options carefully before enabling,
+> some actions applied to your repositories by this GitHub Action are DESTRUCTIVE.
+Please review
-> proceed at your own risk.
+> configuration options carefully before enabling, proceed at your own risk.

 ## 🚀 Quick Start